 - c.
 Requiring certain construction standards for multifamily dwellings built for first time occupancy after March 1991.

-Any public housing or public assisted housing provider that receives federal dollars is covered under the Rehabilitation Act of 1973.
-If you operate a Section 8 housing project or a Section 202 federally subsidized apartment complex, you are covered under both Section 504 and the Fair Housing Act.
+Any public housing or public assisted housing provider that receives federal funding is covered under the Rehabilitation Act of 1973.
+If it is either a Housing Choice Voucher (Section 8) housing project or a Section 202 federally-subsidized apartment complex, it is covered under both Section 504 and the Fair Housing Act.

 Title II: Title II of the ADA covers all "public entities" state and local governments regardless of whether they receive federal funding.
-Examples include: Low income housing units managed by the state or city; Public Housing Authorities; Section 8 certificate or voucher programs run by the state, county or city; or any city or county sponsored single room occupancy building.
+Examples include: low-income housing units managed by the state or city; Public Housing Authorities; Housing Choice Voucher (Section 8) certificate or voucher programs run by the state, county or city; or any city or county-sponsored single-room occupancy building.

 The Fair Housing Act establishes accessible design and construction requirements for new construction of covered multifamily dwellings for first time occupancy after March 13, 1991.
 Single family dwellings are not covered under construction requirements.
-Multi-family dwellings is defined as consisting of four or more units.
-Examples of multifamily dwellings include: apartment complexes, condo units, single story townhouses, and high rises.
-If a building has no elevator, the accessible construction standards apply to ground floor units.
+Multi-family dwellings are defined as consisting of four or more units.
+Examples of multifamily dwellings include: apartment complexes, condo units, single-story townhouses, and high rises.
+If a building has no elevator, the accessible construction standards apply to ground-floor units.

 Discrimination or improper selecting, usually falls into obvious or subtle types of action: